vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ### Sidebar Groups

+You can divide the sidebar into multiple groups by using **Objects**.
+By default, each group will be rendered into a menu that can be opened and collapsed.
+The menu item is each group link set by `children` in the group.

-You can divide sidebar links into mutiple groups by using objects.
-You can use `prefix` to add a default path prefix to each link in the group, and `icon` to add an icon to the group text.
+You can use `prefix` field to add a default path prefix to each link in the group, and `icon` field to add an icon to the group text.

+Sidebar groups are collapsable by default.
+You can force a group to be always open with `collapsable: false`.

+A sidebar group config also supports [sidebarDepth](#nested-header-links) field to override the default sidebar depth (`2`).

 ```js
 // .vuepress/config.js